stouch/chatgpt-json-cleaner/Readme.md

 ...
 ChatGPT sometimes gives me really ugly JSON.

 I typically got that kind of results (but many other cases) :

 ![Screenshot from 2023-02-26 22-32-37](https://user-images.githubusercontent.com/17531455/221438616-0503e670-b62c-4984-9a68-8d6378b46b18.png)

+This behaviour is frequent in case you use a high `frequency_penalty` in your request.

 So I tried these regexes to improve it.
 Let me know what you use !
 Thanks a lot.